lit/lit/docs/_guide/03-template-reference.md

 ### guard

-`guard(expression, valueFn)`
+`guard(expressions, valueFn)`

+Avoids re-evaluating an expensive template functions (`valueFn`) unless one of the identified expressions changes identity.

+The `expressions` argument can either be a single (non-array) expression, or an array of multiple expressions to monitor.

-Prevents any re-render unless the identity of the expression changes, for example when a primitive changes value or when an object reference changes.
+The `guard` directive caches the last-known value of `valueFn`, and only re-evaluates `valueFn` if the identity of any of the expressions changes (for example when a primitive changes value or when an object reference changes).

 Example: